 This disease can damage and weaken the cells lining the respiratory tract, so that they will not protect people as well as healthy cells.
 This creates greater risk that a person will develop influenza pneumonia or bacterial pneumonia.

 People who have a higher priority to receive influenza vaccine include:

-Shingles is the reactivation of the chicken pox (varicella) virus and is associated with aging, since the immune system loses some strength with age.
-Taking immunosuppressive agents increases the risk for shingles as well.
-Once a person gets chicken pox and recovers from it, the virus continues to stay in the body forever.
-At some point in life, it might start to remultiply in the nerve presenting itself as a band-like pattern on the body surface.
-After a shingles infection, some patients develop a severe pain syndrome in the area where they had the rash.
+Shingles is the reactivation of the chicken pox (varicella) virus.
+Once a person gets chicken pox and recovers from it, the virus continues to stay in the body forever, remaining inactive in nerve cells.
+At some point in life, it might start to multiply in the nerve and appear as a band-like skin eruption on the body surface.
+Shingles is associated with aging, since the immune system loses some strength with age.
+In addition, taking immunosuppressive agents increases the risk for shingles.

-The shingles vaccine can help prevent shingles from occurring, and, when shingles does occur, it can make it less likely for a patient to experience the pain of postherpetic neuralgia.
+A shingles vaccine can help prevent shingles from occurring and, when shingles does occur, it can make it less likely for a patient to experience the pain of postherpetic neuralgia.